phuvf/oscpoint/privacy.md

 - Line items with the class **debug** local to your machine only, and not shared.
 - Line items with the class **info** are shared usage data.
 - Line items with the class **error** are shared crash logs.

+## The Companion module

+The OSCPoint Companion module does not collect any data.